Taylor University: Academic facilities

-In 2003, the Modelle Metcalf Visual Arts Center opened and includes 38,000 square feet of art studios, computer design labs, teaching auditoriums, and art galleries.
+In 2003, the Modelle Metcalf Visual Arts Center opened and includes 38000 sqft of art studios, computer design labs, teaching auditoriums, and art galleries.

 In 2004, the Kesler Student Activity Center (KSAC, named after president emeritus Jay Kesler), was completed and features 88,000 square feet of athletic activities space, including an indoor track, multi-purpose courts used for intramural sports, an exercise room, an aerobics room, and multiple locker rooms.

 In January 2011, the Eichling Aquatics Wing was completed and includes a lap pool and several classrooms and offices.

 In 2010, the university began a massive $41.1 million, 137,000 sqft addition to its Nussbuam science education complex on the south-east side of campus.
 The building was completed in time for the 2012 fall semester and dedicated during Homecoming weekend.
 Named the Euler Science Complex, the center featured two wind turbines; and still features a heliostat, green roofing, geothermal heating and cooling, and solar paneling.
 With an emphasis on sustainable energy, the university hopes not only to save energy and costs, but also to use these features as a teaching tool.
 The university has received a Gold LEED certification for the new complex.